 - salt and pepper

-- Scoop out the seeds with a melon baller.
+- Scoop out the seeds and stringy with a melon baller.
 (Save pumpkin seeds for roasting or discard.)

-- Take a small knife and cut lines along the top of the squash.
+- Take a small knife and cut lines along the top of the vegetable.

 - In a small bowl, combine minced garlic with olive oil.